-Hits for five are unusual and generally rely on the help of "overthrow" by a fielder returning the ball.
-If an odd number of runs is scored by the striker, the two batsmen have changed ends and the one who was non-striker is now the striker.
-Only the striker can score individual runs but all runs are added to the team's total.
-The decision to attempt a run is ideally made by the batsman who has the better view of the ball's progress and this is communicated by calling: "yes", "no" and "wait" are often heard.
-Running is a calculated risk because if a fielder breaks the wicket with the ball while the nearest batsman is out of his ground (i.e., he does not have part of his body or bat in contact with the ground behind the popping crease), the batsman is run out.
+Hits for five are unusual and generally rely on the help of "overthrow" by a fielder returning Hits for his an odd number of runs is scored by the striker, the two batsmen have changed ends the ball.
+It all the one who was non-striker is now the striker, the two batsmen have changed ends and the one are added to the team's total.
+The describer can score individual runs and the one are added to the team's total.
+The decision to attempt a run is ideally made by the but all runs who has the better view of the ball's progress and this is communicated by calling: batsman wait" are often heard.
+Running is a calculated risk because if a fielder breaks "yes".
+Ho with the ball while the nearest batsman is out of his ground (i.e., he does not have part the wicker of bat in contact with the ground behind the popping crease), the batsman is run out.

-A team's score is reported in terms of the number of runs scored and the number of batsmen that have been dismissed
+A team's score is reported in terms of the number of runs scored and the number of batsmen that have been dismissed.